ros2/design/articles/ros2_security_contexts.md

 TODO: Describe added `push_ros_context` element.
 Keeps pushing context path independent/flexable from namespaces.

 ## Concerns

 ### Multiple namespaces per context

-For circumstances where users may compose multiple nodes of dissimilar namespaces into a single context, the user must subsequently specify a common fully qualified context path for each node to compose, as the varying different namespaces would not push to a common context.
+For circumstances where users may compose multiple nodes of dissimilar namespaces into a single context, the user must still subsequently specify a common context path that is applicable for all nodes composed.
-For circumstances where the context path is orthogonal to node namespace, the use of fully qualifying all relevant nodes is could be tedious, but could perhaps could still be parametrized via the use of `<var/>`, and `<arg/>` substitution and expansion.
+For circumstances where the context path is orthogonal to node namespace, the use of fully qualifying all relevant context paths could be tedious, but could perhaps could still be parametrized via the use of `<var/>`, and `<arg/>` substitution and expansion.

 ### Modeling permissions of nodes in a process v.s. permission of the middleware ``Participant``